 For now, though, we’ve been treated to the Sakamoto-composed track ‘this is my last day’ – check it out below.

 Any idea of the plot?

-Almost certainly not.
-When NME asked about a sequel to the fan favourite episode, Brooker responded: “In terms of a sequel to San Junipero, no, certainly not in its current form – I don’t think we’d revisit those characters unless we had a really, really good reason – and I very much doubt that we would do that as an episode.
+Nope, sorry.
+When NME asked about a sequel to the fan-favourite episode, Brooker responded: “In terms of a sequel to ‘San Junipero’, no, certainly not in its current form – I don’t think we’d revisit those characters unless we had a really, really good reason.
+And I very much doubt that we would do that as an episode.
 Maybe as a graphic novel or some sort of commemorative biscuit; but we wouldn’t want to pick that apart and tinker with it, as we’d like to leave Kelly and Yorkie where they are.”

-And what about a Black Mirror film?
+And what about another Black Mirror film?